mcgill-ecse321/temperature/README.md

      that you may have to choose multiple test data for each of the above test cases.

-5. While running the above test cases, if you find bugs in the `Temeprature` class, you are allowed to modify the `Temperature` class appropriately.
+3. While running the above test cases, if you find bugs in the `Temeprature` class, you are allowed to modify the `Temperature` class appropriately.

-6. Tag your final code with tag `assignment-2` and **submit the Git URL** of your repository.
+4. Tag your final code with tag `assignment-2` and **submit the Git URL** of your repository.
+Your rationale for choosing the test data should be described in the code comments.